tplisson/ccs-ignite22/README.md

 ##### Publishing a custom policy to Prisma Cloud Code Security (CCS)

-To publish this new build policy into our CCS tenant, we can use the [`pccs-policy-playground`](https://github.com/kartikp10/pccs-policy-playground) API Script designed by Kartik Pande:
+To publish this new build policy into our CCS tenant, we can use the [`pccs-policy-playground`](https://github.com/kartikp10/pccs-policy-playground) API Script designed by Kartik Pande.

 First, we need to set our API keys
 ```console